dorissuzukiesmerio/dorissuzukiesmerio/README.md

 - :earth_africa: My work contributes to Monitoring and Evaluation, Research and Learning with the Strategy, Realisation, Evidence and Innovation Office.
 I am particularly interested in evaluating program effectiveness through causal inference methods (Impact Evaluations).
 I especially care about children from all nations, and want to contribute so that they can flourish.
 - :computer: I'm constantly developing skills related to the data pipeline / data flow / data architecture, automation of processes, and advanced data cleaning.

-- 🔭 I’m currently working (and have previously worked) on several projects that contain private data, so they are not displayed here (including translation code from different languages to English, tokenization, fuzzy matching for Indicators text, among others).
+- 🔭 I’m currently working (and have previously worked) on several projects that contain private data, so they are not displayed here (including translation code from different languages to English, tokenization, topic extraction, developing a customized fuzzy matching algorithm for Indicators text, among others).
 - 🌱 The business needs I have come across have led me to be increasingly interested in NLP.
 Especially its applications to deriving value from open text (such as deriving insights from comments), performing similarity comparison of Indicators definitions, translating datasets from different languages to other languages, etc.

 - 📫 How to reach me: dsuzuki@g.clemson.edu